 Participating Practices invited patients to discuss their risk of stroke and what could be done to reduce that risk.
 If the patient and their GP agreed that anticoagulation medication was in their best interests, the most appropriate anticoagulant was then prescribed.

-The DWAC Project ran until the end of May 2017, supported primary care providers to improve anticoagulation management for AF patients through a range of supportive measures including:
+The DWAC Project supported primary care providers to improve anticoagulation management for AF patients through a range of supportive measures including Clinical Skills Training, Quality Improvement (Q.I.)
+Training and Support, Ongoing Clinical and Q.I.
+Expertise, Prescribing Incentive Scheme Incentivisation and Medicines Optimisation Pharmacist Support.

 Wrap-up event presentations